Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-One difficulty of performing clock glitches is the use of internal phase-locked loop (PLL) circuits (Figure \ref{fig:pll}).
-The PLL processes the external clock into the system clock frequency thereby acting as a filter.
-As a result, traditional (external) clock glitches do not straightforwardly influence the internal clock on today's devices.
-Selmke et al.~\cite{selmke2019peak} (2019) demonstrated an attack against a PLL-equipped ARM Cortex-M0 processor on a STMicroelectronics STM32F0308R.
-The authors perform an FIA that effectively overclocks the PLL to deliver deterministic perturbations in the PLL's output frequency.
-Using this, full key recovery is achieved against a reference AES software implementation in ECB mode.
-In total, 1000 faults were injected of which 16.4\% were exploitable.
+A difficulty of performing clock glitches on modern systems is the prevalence of phase-locked loop (PLL) circuits (Figure \ref{fig:pll}), which process external clock sources into the system frequency thereby acting as a filter.
+Traditional FIAs that manipulate external clock frequency do not, therefore, straightforwardly influence the internal clock on modern ICs.
+In 2019, Selmke et al.~\cite{selmke2019peak} were able to successfully attack a PLL-equipped STM32F0308R with an ARM Cortex-M0 CPU.
+The approach necessitated an extreme clock glitch that effectively overclocked the PLL in order to produce deterministic perturbations in its output frequency.
+Using this, full key recovery was achieved against a reference software implementation of AES in electronic codebook (ECB) mode.
+In total, 1,000 faults were injected of which 16.4\% were exploitable.